cobudget-old/cobudget/STACK.md

-# Cobudget User Interface Architecture
+# Cobudget User Interface Stack

-So you want to learn about the architecture of Cobudget's User Interface?
+So you want to learn about the internals of Cobudget's User Interface?
 Sweet!

 ## Entry Points